nomindnick/cpra-processor-demo/README.md

 ## ⚠️ Disclaimer

+**NOT FOR PRODUCTION USE - EDUCATIONAL DEMONSTRATION ONLY**

-This is a demonstration application built for educational purposes.
-While it showcases the potential for privacy-preserving document processing, please consult with your legal team before using in production environments.
-The AI determinations should always be reviewed by qualified personnel for accuracy and legal compliance.
+This is a demonstration application built SOLELY for educational purposes to illustrate the accessibility of local AI technology for public agencies.
+It is NOT intended for actual CPRA processing and WILL FAIL in production environments.

+### Critical Limitations

+This application has fundamental limitations that make it unsuitable for real-world use:

+1. **Accuracy Issues**: The AI will produce inaccurate determinations on real CPRA requests.
+The demo uses synthetic data specifically designed to be obvious - real requests are far more complex.

+2. **Model Limitations**: Small language models like gemma3 cannot accurately assess the inherently subjective determinations of document responsiveness and exemption applicability that real CPRA processing requires.

+3. **Workflow Oversimplification**: The two-pass analysis approach is simultaneously too simple for production accuracy and wasteful (analyzing non-responsive documents for exemptions).

+4. **Not Legal Advice**: This tool does NOT provide legal advice.
+All output requires review by qualified legal professionals familiar with CPRA requirements.

+5. **No Warranty**: The software is provided "AS IS" without warranty of any kind.
+See [LICENSE](LICENSE) for complete terms.

+### Before Any Use

+Users are STRONGLY ADVISED to:
+- Consult with legal counsel before any official capacity use
+- NOT rely on this software for actual CPRA compliance
+- Thoroughly test and validate any adapted code
+- Understand this is a technology demonstration, not a legal compliance tool

+**The goal of this project is to inspire thinking about local AI possibilities, not to provide a production-ready CPRA solution.**

 ## 📞 Support